Data-pageup/maharashtra-qsr-site-selection/README.md

 - Check data quality reports in the outputs folder
 - Consult domain experts for market-specific insights

-##  Version History

-- **v1.0**: Initial data acquisition and preparation pipeline

 ##  License

-This project is designed for internal business analysis and site selection purposes.
+This project is designed for internal business analysis and site selection purposes which i took as a problem statement.

 ---